BAHVN LEAFLETS & INFO SHEETS

 Beyond Trauma: A Multiple Pathways Approach to Auditory Hallucinations in Clinical and Nonclinical Populations (Open Access).
 Tanya Marie Luhrmann, Ben Alderson-Day, Vaughan Bell, Josef J Bless, Philip Corlett, Kenneth Hugdahl, Nev Jones, Frank Larøi, Peter Moseley, Ramachandran Padmavati, Emmanuelle Peters, Albert R Powers, Flavie Waters.
 (2019).
 Schizophrenia Bulletin, Volume 45, Issue Supplement_1, 1 , Pages S24–S31

 The Hearing Voices Movement in the United States: Findings from a national survey of group facilitators.
-Jones, N., Marino, C., & Hansen, M. (2015; in press).
+Jones, N., Marino, C., & Hansen, M. (2015).
 Psychosis.

 Emerging Perspectives from the Hearing Voices Movement: Implications for Research and Practice (Open Access).
 Corstens, D., Longden, E., McCarthy-Jones, S., Waddingham, R., & Thomas, N. (2014).
 Schizophrenia Bulletin, 40(Suppl 4), S285-S294.